 The Green Technologies Diploma program shares a set of core courses that can be registered and followed at any of the joint universities.
 Each major specialization will also include a number of required specialization courses and one or two elective courses depending on the major.
 The admission procedures, teaching, examination regulations, and academic calendars at universities are carefully coordinated.
 The program will include a major e-learning format through the blended and online offering of courses.

 The required core courses of the program provide a solid foundation in both the technical and economic aspects of green technologies in energy, buildings, and water allowing the student to simultaneously understand advances in selected green technologies and their interrelations with the market economy, policy, and energy laws.
 Each specialization consists of more in-depth development of expertise in the selected major through a number of specialization courses, elective courses, and a graduation project.

 Typically, the maximum number of registered credits in a regular semester is 6 credits, yet the student can follow at his/her own pace.

 18 credits (or more) are required to complete the diploma in one specialization:

 - 6 to 8 credits of courses in the area of specialization excluding the project in the area of specialization

-- 2 to 4 credits for elective course as approved by project advisor/s from the list of elective courses as well as courses from other specializations that are outside the student declared specialization.
+- 2 to 4 credits for elective courses as approved by the project advisor(s) from the list of elective courses as well as courses from other specializations that are outside the student declared specialization

 For further information regarding the tuition fees and cost, please contact your respective university.